What Comes First: Data or KPIs?by Stacey Barr |

 So don’t delay your performance measurement until after you have the data.
 You won’t have the data, you’ll be a year or two behind in your quest for great KPIs, and you’ll have a load of rework to do on your data management system.

+No data should be no excuse to measure the right KPIs.
 Instead, commit to designing the performance measures you need.
 Then commit to pilot testing those measures with manual data collection and capture.
 Then tweak the data, tweak the measures, and use them both as part of the requirements specification for your data management system.

 Connect with Stacey